JA

 Sunwalks: A Sanpo Cyanotype Archive

-Workshops by Mariam Tovmasian, a participating artist in the biennale.
+Workshops by Mariam Tovmasian, a biennale artist.
 Step away from Tokyo’s fast rhythm and explore a cyanotype workshop that captures the city’s traces and the chance moments discovered while walking.
 Starting from a meeting point, we will take a slow walk through the area, collecting objects that seem meaningful along the way, and then create original prints under the sun!
 Cyanotype is an early photographic technique that uses sunlight and water to produce vivid blue images.
 Participants will learn how the shapes of various objects leave their traces on paper through light and time.
 By walking, noticing, and imprinting with sunlight, you will capture Tokyo’s fast-paced landscape while experiencing the slower rhythms hidden within it.
-Meeting and Dismissal Points Meeting point: Hamacho Park, in front of Exit A2, Hamacho Station (Toei Shinjuku Line) Dismissal point: Etoile Kaito Living Building, 1-15-15 Higashi-Kanda, Chiyoda-ku (near Bakurocho Station, JR Sobu Line) What to bring 3–5 small objects that you associate with Tokyo or that remind you of the city An apron * Please wear clothes that you don’t mind getting dirty. * Each participant may take their prints home as a memory, but we kindly ask you to contribute one piece to be included in the artist’s exhibition.
+Meeting and Dismissal Points Meeting point: Hamacho Park, in front of Exit A2, Hamacho Station (Toei Shinjuku Line) Dismissal point: Etoile Kaito Living Building, 1-15-15 Higashi-Kanda, Chiyoda-ku (near Bakurocho Station, JR Sobu Line) What to bring 3–5 small objects that you associate with Tokyo or that remind you of the city An apron Notes As the event involves walking, please join only if in good health.
+Outdoors under the sun—bring sun protection (parasol, hat, etc.).
+Wear clothes you don’t mind getting dirty.
+Participants may take their prints home, but one piece must be contributed to the artist’s exhibition.
+Children of elementary school age or younger must be accompanied by a guardian (guardians also require a ticket).
+Cancelled in case of rain.

 • Workshop